-Some of the Company's financial assets are interest-earning.
+Some of the Company's financial assets and OEIC investments are interest-earning.
 As a result, the Company is exposed to fair value interest rate risk due to fluctuations in the prevailing levels of market interest rates.

 Fixed rate

 The table below summarises weighted average effective interest rates for the interest-bearing financial instruments: